Neha-081/First_Project/README (1).md

 Internshala is India's no.1 internship and training platform with 40000+ paid internships in Engineering, MBA, media, law, arts, and other streams.

-We tried to clone the Ajio website from the scratch.
+We tried to clone the Internshala website from the scratch.
 For this, We have used the HTML, CSS and  JavaScript.

 # Appendix